This post may contain affiliate links.

 A great day trip includes a video overview, an optional guided tour, tons of walking paths and a cute restaurant with typical food.

-Pro tip: The bugs are fierce at Zoo Ave so make sure to take bug spray!
+Pro tip: The bugs are fierce at Zoo Ave so make sure to protect yourself from mosquitos!

 They also offer an extensive and interactive, if somewhat commercialized coffee tour in the city of Heredia, centrally located near San Jose, Costa Rica.
 This is definitely one of the best-known coffee tours in the country, and the bilingual guides are excellent.